Generic Name: Fat Emulsion (Fish Oil Based) (fat e MUL shun fish oyl baste)

 What do I need to tell my doctor BEFORE I take Omegaven?

-- If you have an allergy to Omegaven (fat emulsion (fish oil based)) or any part of Omegaven (fat emulsion (fish oil based)); or any other drugs, foods, or substances.
+- If you are allergic to Omegaven (fat emulsion (fish oil based)); any part of Omegaven (fat emulsion (fish oil based)); or any other drugs, foods, or substances.
 Tell your doctor about the allergy and what signs you had.

 - If you have bleeding problems.